 The study also found that 55% of advisors surveyed have no business plan in place, and two-thirds meet with clients in their offices while only 9% meet clients virtually.

-“Consumer demands keep growing, and technology keep evolving,” according to the study.
+“Consumer demands keep growing, and technology keeps evolving,” according to the study.
 The profession needs “to get ahead of what’s next and create meaningful ways to engage with clients on their terms.
 Those who can will likely thrive.
 The rest may get left behind.”

 To avoid getting left behind, the study offers several recommendations for advisors: